ZeyuGaoAi/URL_His_TissueSeg/README.md

 # URL_His_TissueSeg
-The source code of Unsupervised Representation Learning for Tissue Segmentation in Histopathological Images: From Global to Local Contrast
+The source code of paper: # Unsupervised Representation Learning for Tissue Segmentation in Histopathological Images: From Global to Local Contrast

 ![URL_TS](./Tasks_Intro.pdf)